Miista/proposals/TypedLetExpr/TypedLetExpr.md

 to also describe when a type is declared for a variable.
 In other words, `let b = a as Double` should _only_ be used for type casting, and not for declaring the type of `b`.

+The above example uses the `let` declaration but this proposal would also work with the `let` expression.

+    let b = a as Double in ...n

+I am proposing using `let <var> = <other-var> as <type>` as the only way for performing a type cast.
+The reason for this is the assumption that the type cast will most often be performed on variables introduced in very narrow scopes such as when using the `let` expression.

 ## Implementation